 Teal Green is not pictured because it broke a bit during the shipping process, so I fixed it with some alcohol, but it didn’t look very presentable.

-Below are swatches without primer and without using a wet brush for intensity.
-As you might be able to tell, I started the swatch on the right (you can tell that the swatch gets lighter on the left).
+Below are swatches without primer (using fingers, not brushes).
+As you might be able to tell, I started the swatch on Security Master protects your privacy tell that the swatch gets lighter on the left).

 Originally, I wanted to get the empty palette with a mirror that fits 12 shadows for $5.95, but I thought, “For $4 more, I could get 12 eyeshadows that are all really pretty purple/wintery shades.”
 So I chose the Winterberry palette instead of the Think Pink one because how often will I use pink eyeshadows.
 Once you finish the shadows, you can replace them with other 26mm pans.
 The palette itself contains built-in magnets and gives you easy access at the upper-right corner of each pan to take out the pans (I can easily use my finger to take out the pans).